-Luckily for you, in this article, I’ll tell you how to know if your phone is being tracked.
+In this article, I’ll tell you how to know if someone is tracking your phone.

 - 1 3 Ways To Find Out If Your Phone Is Being Tracked